junxit/us-congress-code/title-42/chapter-21e/sec-2000ee.md

 2018—Subsec. (f).
 Pub.
 L. 115–118, § 108(b)(1), substituted “The Board” for “The Board shall” in introductory provisions.
 Subsec. (f)(1).
 Pub.
 L. 115–118, § 108(b)(2), substituted “shall make its” for “make its”.
 Subsec. (f)(2).
 Pub.
 L. 115–118, § 108(b)(3), substituted “shall hold public” for “hold public” and inserted before period at end “, but may, notwithstanding section 552b of title 5, meet or otherwise communicate in any number to confer or deliberate in a manner that is closed to the public”.
 Subsec. (j)(2) to (4).
 Pub.
 L. 115–118, § 108(a), added par.
 (2) and redesignated former pars.
 (2) and (3) as (3) and (4), respectively.
 2015—Subsec. (g)(5).
 Pub.
 L. 114–113 added par.
 (5).
 2007—Pub.
 L. 110–53 amended section generally, substituting provisions relating to Privacy and Civil Liberties Oversight Board, consisting of subsecs. (a) to (m), for provisions relating to Privacy and Civil Liberties Oversight Board, consisting of subsecs. (a) to (l).

+### Change of Name

+Committee on Oversight and Government Reform of House of Representatives changed to Committee on Oversight and Reform of House of Representatives by House Resolution No. 6, One Hundred Sixteenth Congress, Jan.
+9, 2019.

 ### Effective Date of 2007 Amendment

 Pub.
 L. 110–53, title VIII, § 801(d), Aug.
 3, 2007, 121 Stat.
 358, provided that: “(1) In general.—The amendments made by subsection (a) and subsection (b) [amending this section] shall take effect 180 days after the date of enactment of this Act [Aug.
 3, 2007]. “(2) Transition provisions.—Subsection (c) [enacting provisions set out as a note under this section] shall take effect on the date of enactment of this Act.”